saloyiana/finalProject/README.md

  `make cluster-down`
 * If all the pipelines failed somehow, you may need to delete one of them and rerun it again, makefile will help (e.g. `make frontend-down` and then `make frontend`)
 * To get the ports, run `make ports`
+* To configure the ingress, run `make install-ingress`

 **That is all, Easy? :smirk:**